Southwest Zone

 EMIGRANT LAKE: Largemouth and smallmouth bass, black crappie, bluegill, brown bullhead, catfish, rainbow trout

-Emigrant Lake is 20 percent full and the boat ramp may be difficult to use at this level.
+Emigrant Lake is 26 percent full and the boat ramp may be difficult to use with larger boats at this level.
 With cooler weather and rain trout should start becoming easier to target throughout the reservoir.

 There is a longstanding health advisory for consumption of resident warmwater species in Emigrant for high levels of mercury.
 Consult the sportfishing regulations or the Oregon Health Authority for more information on consumption guidelines.